maachang/msful/README.md

 After thinking about various things and examining various things "It is good if it is good to make a Web application server with high development efficiency."
 I thought so, and made msful.

-With this, at least there is no restart of the node server, and confirmation of the api program update part can be taken immediately, so I think that the development cost of the Web application will be lower than that of node-express and the development speed will also increase.
+msful, like PHP-based web servers, is automatically included for updates to target Api programs, so I think you can do more comfortable development than node-express.

 I hope that msful developers can provide a better development environment for you.